-This website is meant to be a helping hand for the alcoholic who reaches out to Alcoholics Anonymous for help and finds that she or he is disturbed by the religious content of many AA meetings.
+This website is meant to be a helping hand for the alcoholic who reaches out to Alcoholics Anonymous and finds that she or he is put off by the religious content of many AA meetings.

 It is not affiliated with any group in AA or any other organization.

 There is an increasing number of groups within AA that are not religious in their thinking or practice.
 These groups don’t recite prayers at the beginning or ending of their meetings nor do they suggest that a belief in God is required to get sober or to maintain sobriety.
 If the readings at their meetings include AA’s suggested program of recovery, then a secular or humanist version of the 12 Steps is shared.